 OH!
 At Endeavour (Orchid Hybridisation! @ Endeavour)

-P5 pupils learn about the pollination, the genetics of hybridisation and techniques of aseptic tissue culture through hands-on lessons.
-The creation of new hybrids will be a testament of how our pupils improve and innovate on existing breeds of orchids.
-In addition, pupils will learn the proper ways to take care of orchids and have the opportunity to monitor the growth of orchids in our school.
+P5 students learn about the pollination, the genetics of hybridisation and techniques of aseptic tissue culture through hands-on lessons.
+The creation of new hybrids will be a testament to how our students improve and innovate on existing breeds of orchids.
+In addition, students will learn the proper ways to take care of orchids and have the opportunity to monitor the growth of orchids in our school.

-In line with the P5 Science topic on the Reproduction of Flowering Plants, pupils go through one session of Orchid Hybridisation Enrichment Lesson conducted by Orchidville.
-The objective of the workshop is to inculcate higher order skills (HOTS) through involving pupils in the growing, selection and creation of hybrids and registration of Orchid hybrids.
+In line with the P5 Science topic on the Reproduction of Flowering Plants, students go through one session of Orchid Hybridisation Enrichment Lesson conducted by Orchidville.
+The objective of the workshop is to impart students higher order skills (HOTS) through involving them in the growing, selection and creation of hybrids and registration of Orchid hybrids.

-At the end of the lessons, pupils would have learnt to:
+At the end of the lessons, students would have learnt to: